matldupont/matdupont-dev/blog/220320/01-progressive-web-app.md

 The biggest thing to know and remember is that because of the inherent risks when exposing these capabilities, service workers can **only work over HTTPS**.

+\*This also means I have to do full deploys to test from my secure domain.

 [Workbox](https://developers.google.com/web/tools/workbox) from Google really handles a ton of the overhead with this part.
 This way, I can use the baked in defaults and only dive in if I fine I need to deviate.

 Again, I'll go for a Webpack plugin to help me out.